CodecosmosBelgium/pxt-Reeks1Missie4/t_no_exercise.md

 ### @hideIteration true
 # Missie 4 (v1.1)
-## Geen oefening
+## No exercise

-Er is geen oefening, ga verder tot aan de volgende oefening.
+There is no exercise.